tima-t/mernact/README.md

  user: mern<br>
  pass: mern<br>

-Note: The project is still in development
+Note: The project is still in development,<br>
+if you want to contribute to the project or have some other ideas,<br>
+Write me on tito.marchev@gmail.com